Fasting: Day 3

 I really like it as it’s letting me have a greater appreciation of everything.
 I feel that most of the times, we are just busy whizzing around every day, getting from point A to point B, finishing up X tasks, and never get to truly experience the moment.
-I can easily see how the fast is helping me become more present to the current moment.
+I can easily see how the fast is helping me become more present.

 My natural breathing has switched from light breaths in the past to a steady, deep, breathing.
 The interesting thing is that it’s my body doing it by itself.
 I’m just observing it happening.

 It’ll be interesting to see how low it’s going to go eventually.
-I’m also quite excited to see how I’m going to look and how the clothes will fit after losing the excess weight. :angel: One faster lost 33 lbs (from 175lbs to 142lbs) on a 30-day water fast (and maintained the weight thereafter on a raw vegan diet.
+I’m also quite excited to see how I’m going to look and how the clothes will fit after losing the excess weight. 🙂 One faster lost 33 lbs (from 175lbs to 142lbs) on a 30-day water fast (and maintained the weight thereafter on a raw diet.
 In fact her weight 1 month post the fast was 1 lb lower).
-Another faster lost 23 lbs (from 148lbs to 125lbs) on a 21-day water fast, and lost 6.5 additional pounds 1 month post fast, on a healthy vegan diet.
-Previously she was on the Standard American Diet, i.e. meat-based with junk food and all.
+Another faster lost 23 lbs (from 148lbs to 125lbs) on a 21-day water fast, and lost 6.5 additional pounds 1 month post fast, on a healthy diet.
+Previously she was on the Standard American Diet, i.e., with junk food and sugar-loaded foods.

 I noticed feeling light-headed a few times in the day, particularly when I stood up after sitting/squatting for a while or after I got up from bed.
 Light-headedness is a natural occurrence when fasting as blood pressure lowers.
 It’s good for people with high blood pressure; whereas since my blood pressure is already 90, healthy but at the lower end of the healthy range (80-120), the fasting probably lowered further.
 One way to address this is to move slower and prevent sudden large movements, which I’m going to start doing.

-I was thinking today that fasting is actually so much easier than sticking to a truly vegan diet, or any diets for that matter.
+I was thinking today that fasting is so much easier than sticking to a diet, for someone with emotional eating issues.
 I mean for fasting, you don’t eat.
 You can only drink plain water.
 Straight and simple.
-If you eat, you’d break the fast.
+If you eat, you break the fast.

-Not only that, when you eat, it creates a cycle to continue eating.
-Be it eating 5 meals a day, or 3 meals a day.
-Be it the stimulants in the food that trigger hunger.
-Be it eating to reward yourself, or to punish yourself for eating in the first place.
-That’s probably why so many diets don’t work, because you’re constantly treading on that thin line between eating and not eating.
+Also, when you eat, it creates a cycle to continue eating.
+Be it eating 5 meals or 3 meals a day, the stimulants that trigger hunger, or eating to reward or punish yourself (for going off your diet).
+That’s probably why so many diets don’t work because you’re constantly treading on that thin line between eating and not eating.

 Society’s Fixation with Food

 The only way you can really know if there’s something better out there is to constantly challenge the beliefs and experiment with different things.
-My experimentation with fasting, switching from a meat-based diet to vegetarian and later raw vegan diet, astral projection, meditation, etc, have all opened my eyes on the power of the human body.
+My experimentation with fasting, astral projection, meditation, etc, have all opened my eyes to the power of the human body.
 Whatever your beliefs are about what your body can do, there’s a near 100% chance that you can actually do more.
 It is my desire that with my open and transparent sharing of my growth journey on my blog, it’ll help you in your own journey as well.

 Stay tuned for Day 4’s update tomorrow!